PassifloraVitifolia/DSA-210-Yagiz-Cetin/README.md

 # Airbnb Prices and Crime Rates Analysis
 ## Project Overview
 This project is about the relationship between **Airbnb prices and crime rates** in various locations.
 My goal is to determine that how crime levels impact guest preferences hence the hospitality prices.
-I will achieve this goal by comparing the data from Airbnb with other services in high and low-crime areas.
+I will achieve this goal by comparing the data from Airbnb in high and low-crime areas.
 ## Data Sources
 ### Housing Data Sources:
 **- Airbnb Listings** (Public dataset) "https://insideairbnb.com/get-the-data/"

-**- Booking.com & Other Housing Services** (For comparative analysis)

 ### Crime Data Sources:
 **- FBI Crime Data Explorer** "https://cde.ucr.cjis.gov/LATEST/webapp/#/pages/home"